Dental Hygiene, A.A.S.

 A registered dental hygienist (RDH) is a licensed dental professional whose primary role is providing preventive oral healthcare and patient education.
 As a member of the dental team, the RDH is responsible for reviewing and recording a patient’s health and dental history, exposing x-rays, and removing calculus, plaque, and stains from the teeth.
 The hygienist also provides preventive services such as applying sealants, fluoride, and desensitizing agents as well as taking impressions of teeth and fabricating whitening materials.
 They work in close physical proximity to patients and so are at risk of exposure to infectious diseases.
 Most hygienists work in a private dental practice and generally direct their own tasks.

-The Dental Hygiene Program is seeking initial accreditation by the Commission on Dental Accreditation (CODA), a specialized accrediting body recognized by the United States Department of Education.
+The Dental Hygiene Program has been granted the classification of "initial accreditation" by the Commission on Dental Accreditation (CODA), a specialized accrediting body recognized by the United States Department of Education.
 Commission on Dental Accreditation, 211 East Chicago Avenue, Chicago, Illinois 60611-2678, 1-800-621-8099, ext.
-4653
+465

 DH graduates are qualified to take the National Board Dental Hygiene Exam and a clinical skills exam.
 Successful completion grants the individual eligibility to apply for licensure in the state of their choice.
 The Alabama Board of Dental Examiners application for licensure as a dental hygienist states: The applicant must not have been convicted of a felony or any misdemeanor involving moral turpitude or of any law dealing with the administering or dispensing of legend drugs, including controlled substances.